hikeventures/hikeventures.github.io/_posts/reviews/2016-10-19-Icebreaker-T-shirts.markdown

 ---

 To sum it up, I love my icebreakers because they look nice on me, I can wear them for a long time during trips and in my everyday life and because they keep me warm.
-And of course, because they “do not stink”.
+And of course, because they "do not stink".

 Final comment: Only recently, my wife told me that she would like to ask Santa Claus for a black icebreaker to replace her favourite one which was stolen earlier this year.
 And I have a feeling that he might grant her that wish.